rgranvilla/parallax-effect-javascript/README.md

 # Parallax Effect with Javascript

-A simple study of the use of the parallax effect with javascript code.
+A simple study of the use parallax effect with javascript code.

 ----